Semantic system: Semantic Daniélou-36

 The instrument possesses two button keyboards, taken from the MIDY 20 Cavagnolo (MIDI command keyboards for accordionists).
 Each of them has 120 keys, which gives the player access to just over 6 octaves, instead of just over 2 octaves for the classic 76-note keyboards.
 These two keyboards are connected to an electronic sound module, or more precisely, the expander version of the Kurzweil K2000 sampler, the K2000R, reprogrammed in just intonation by Christian Braut, according to Alain Daniélou's Semantic scale.

 In 2006, Igor Wakhévitch composed the album "Ahata-Anahata" ("the audible and the inaudible"), which was entirely performed on the Semantic Daniélou-36.

 In 2007, for the European tour "Semantic Works", a series of concerts involving the instrument were given in Le Thoronet Abbey, the Teatro Palladium in Rome, the Teatro Fondamente Nuove in Venice and the Maison des Cultures du Monde (World Cultures Institute) in Paris, by Jacques Dudon's Ensemble de Musique Microtonale du Thoronet (Thoronet Microtonal Music Ensemble).

 In 2013, Michel Geiss developed a greatly improved version of the Semantic Daniélou-36, while conserving the external appearance of the original instrument.
 The second version made use of recent developments in the world of electronic music and included internal sound-generating software.
 This major technological update enhanced the instrument by offering the possibility of producing richer, more varied and more expressive sounds, whilst maintaining remarkably precise tuning (to a thousandth of a cent).
 The new version also boasted a ribbon controller for fine pitch variations.

 In 2025, the Alain Daniélou Foundation donated the instrument to the Swiss Museum and Center for Electronic Musical Instruments.

 Semantic Daniélou-53

-Developed by Christian Braut, Jacques Dudon and Arnaud Sicard (from UVI/Univers Sons), upon request of the FIND Foundation (India-Europe Foundation for New Dialogues), the Semantic Daniélou-53 is the first of the Semantic instruments that integrates the entire Daniélou scale.
-As its name suggests, it includes 53 intervals and offers 72 scales (or tunings).
+Designed by Christian Braut, Jacques Dudon and developed by Arnaud Sicard (from UVI/Univers Sons), upon request of the Alain Daniélou foundation, the Semantic Daniélou-53 is the first of the Semantic instruments that integrates the entire Daniélou scale, including its basic 53 intervals and in its 2nd version offering 184 different scales (or tunings).

 Released in 2013, using UVI Workstation technology it is presented in the form of a virtual instrument, which is available for free download for MacOS and Windows.

 The Semantic Daniélou-53 can be run on the screen simply by connecting the "hexagonal" keyboard, composed of 74 colour keys (seven columns of 9 keys, one column of 10 keys, the fourth, an extra key on the left), or using MIDI.